• Skip to primary navigation

 What is atomic number?

-Atoms of the same element have the same number of protons, the number of protons is the atomic number of the element.
+Atoms of the same element have the same number of protons.
+The number of protons is the atomic number of the element.

-Last Updated on September 13, 2022 by Emma Vanstone
+Last Updated on June 18, 2023 by Emma Vanstone

 Safety Notice